ucb-bar/chipyard/docs/README.md

 `requirements.txt` or `../conda-reqs/docs.yaml`, because the Starlight build starts by rendering the RST source with Sphinx.
 Read the Docs installs `requirements.txt` with pip to avoid a slow conda solve, while local development can use the docs conda environment.
-Node.js is provided separately by Read the Docs via `.readthedocs.yml`, or by any local Node installation on `PATH`.
+That environment provides `fnm`, which installs the Node.js version selected by `.nvmrc` outside conda to avoid a toolchain ICU conflict.
+Read the Docs provides Node.js separately through `.readthedocs.yml`.

 Build static docs: